 It’s about heart stopping jumps; daringly juggling whilst running down the stairs ; it’s about cenotes, diving into enchanted landscapes, cactus, fish, amphibeans, jaguars all together.
 The waterfalls on stage at Royal Albert Hall are hypnotic, just like the huge running horse and Luzia butterfly running and flying.
 Luzia for kids is pure magic and delight.

-It’s Luzia’s first time in Europe and what a joy to see Cirque du Soleil dazzling luminous metaphors.
+2020 has been Luzia’s first time in Europe and what a joy to see Cirque du Soleil dazzling luminous metaphors.
 There’s so much light (“luz” in Spanish) and there’s spellbinding rain (“lluvia”) soothing the soul.

 Is Luzia kid friendly?Not only confirming it in here but appealing to grown ups to bring their inner children and get ready to dive with Adolpho Gonzales your pilot who can’t stop your freefall; Pedro, Hugo and Cirque du Soleil exquisite team into the surreal magic.